 - 5 drops essential oils optional, see notes

-- 1 tbsp aloe vera gel optional, see notes
+- 1 tablespoon aloe vera gel optional, see notes

 - Melt the shea butter in a pot over low heat or in a double-boiler.
 Once melted let it cool down for a few minutes – don’t worry, it’ll remain liquid.
 Alternatively, skip this step if your shea butter is soft enough, so much so you're able to stir it (it probably softens then even more).